How Long Will Freezer Last Without Power?

 Checking Food Quality

-Frozen food that still has ice crystals or feels refrigerator-cold can typically be refrozen, but you must act quickly once power is restored.
-If the food has completely thawed but is still at 40°F or below, it can usually be cooked and consumed or refrozen.
-However, if the item has been above 40°F for more than two hours, it's better to err on the side of caution and discard it.
+Frozen food that still has ice crystals or feels refrigerator-cold can typically be refrozen, but act quickly.
+Food that has thawed but stayed at 40°F or below can usually be cooked, eaten, or refrozen.
+If an item has been above 40°F for more than two hours, discard it.

 Food Item Thawed and Over 40°F for Over 2 Hours Thawed and 40°F or Below